martin-cao/Lexify/README.md

 ## Features (Planned)

-\- **Vocabulary Learning**: Memorize and review words with customizable study plans.
+- **Vocabulary Learning**: Memorize and review words with customizable study plans.

-\- **User Accounts**: Register, log in, and synchronize learning progress.
+- **User Accounts**: Register, log in, and synchronize learning progress.

-\- **Predefined Libraries**: Includes common word libraries such as TOEFL, GRE, and more.
+- **Predefined Libraries**: Includes common word libraries such as TOEFL, GRE, and more.
+(Future support for Japanese word libraries, such as JLPT N1 - N5 is planned.)

-\- **Custom Libraries**: Import external word lists and export them as printable PDFs or CSVs.
+- **Custom Libraries**: Import external word lists and export them as printable PDFs or CSVs.

 ## Technology Stack
 - **Frontend**: PySide6 for the desktop application.